Edmonton

 Edmonton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-Fourteen projects identified by AreaSearch are expected to impact this region.
-Notable ones include Sugarworld Estate, Edmonton Business & Industry Park, Parkside Estate, and Pinecrest Master Planned Community.
-The following list details the most relevant projects.
+Changes to local infrastructure significantly influence an area's performance.
+Fourteen projects identified by AreaSearch are likely to impact this area.
+Notable projects include Sugarworld Estate, Edmonton Business & Industry Park, Parkside Estate, and Pinecrest Master Planned Community.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.